phpextra/event-manager/README.md

 > composer update skajdo/test-suite & php tests/run-tests.php run -s ./tests
 ```

-##Features
+##Features - why would I want to use it ?

+While most available event managers are based on events that are names, and some objects that carry information
+I chose different approach to get rid of those things.
+You do not need to define events as a list of some names.
+Each event is an object that you create and it will carry __whatever you want__.
+You only need to extend an empty interface, that's all.
+Listener is also an object (including closures); you do not need to know the name of an event while adding a listener to the stack.
+Manager will handle that for you, because while you wrote that listener, you already told what and when should be triggered.

-- You dont't have to remember event & listener names.
-Since both are your classes, simple built-in type hinting will work just fine.
+- code-completion friendly design; you dont't have to remember event & listener names.
+Since both are usually your project classes, simple built-in type hinting and cc will work just fine.
-- Events and listeners can be anything.
+- flexible and extensible; events and listeners can be anything.
 It can be a module, a bundle, maybe a form.
-This event manager will not ruin your design because ...
-- ... listener method names are not predefined - just type event class name as a method param and it will work.
+This event manager will not ruin your design because listener method names are not predefined - just type event class name as a method param and it will work.
 Both listener and event interfaces are ... empty.
-- You have many events and want a single listener to rule them all ?
+- simple to use; remember only two methods: `addListener(ListenerInterface $l)` and `triggerEvent(EventInterface $event)`.
+You have many events and want a single listener to rule them all ?
 No problem.
 Just type class parent as expected event, for ex. `onSmthn(EventInterface $event)` and all existing events will be passed to your method.
-- Listener can be an anonymous function.
-It can simplify your work as you will not need to create separate classes for listeners unless you need it.
+- supports cool language features; listener can be an anonymous function.
+It can simplify your work as you will not need to create separate classes for listeners unless you really want to.
+- log-aware; are you using monolog ?
+Yes, it is supported.
+All loggers using PSR-3 are supported;
+- clean code.

 ## Usage example